rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 -   The "ecdsa secp384r1" algorithm suite consists of ECDSA+P384+SHA384 (digital signature for identity trust chain and authentication), and ECDHE-CEUM+P384 (key establishment).

-### Troubleshooting this Example

-If you see the following error:

-`Cryptography_encrypt:error:0607B083:lib(6):func(123):reason(131)`

-you are likely using an older version of OpenSSL.
-You need version 1.0.1c or later.

-For more information, please consult the "RTI Security Plugins Getting Started Guide".